 Carpal tunnel syndrome (CTS) ranges from mild to severe.
-Proper treatment can often restore the functioning of the hand and wrist and relieve symptoms.
+Appropriate treatment can often restore function in the hand and wrist and relieve symptoms.

 The median nerve runs from a network of nerves that start near the neck and shoulder and run down to the hand.
 The median nerve provides sensation to the thumb, index finger, middle finger, and the thumb side of the ring finger.

 CTS causes tingling, numbness, thumb weakness, and dull aching in the hand or arm.
 This occurs due to pinching and compression on the median nerve.

 In the United States, the condition occurs in between 4 and 10 million people.
 Severe CTS may require surgery.

 However, in this article, we look at the possible options for supporting and easing the symptoms of carpal tunnel syndrome at home.

 Avoid repetitive hand movements to limit the pain of carpal tunnel syndrome.

 The following lifestyle and home remedies may provide some relief for mild to moderate CTS symptoms, but little clinical evidence supports using them in place of conventional treatments.